All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Crushed Muscle Injuries

 In rodent models of crushed muscle injury, BPC-157 treatment led to significantly faster healing compared to saline controls.
-Treated muscles showed earlier and more complete regeneration of muscle fibers, reduced fibrosis, and improved functional recovery .
+Treated muscles showed earlier and more complete regeneration of muscle fibers, reduced fibrosis, and improved functional recovery.

 Cut Muscle Injuries

 Studies involving surgically transected (cut) muscles showed that BPC-157 accelerated the reconnection and healing of severed muscle tissue.
-Biomechanical testing showed improved strength in BPC-157-treated muscles compared to untreated controls .
+Biomechanical testing showed improved strength in BPC-157-treated muscles compared to untreated controls.

 Denervated Muscle

 When muscles lose their nerve supply (denervation), they atrophy (waste away) rapidly.
-In animal models, BPC-157 slowed muscle atrophy following denervation and promoted nerve regeneration, which is essential for restoring muscle function .
+In animal models, BPC-157 slowed muscle atrophy following denervation and promoted nerve regeneration, which is important for restoring muscle function .
 This finding connects to BPC-157's broader neuroprotective properties.

 Systemic Muscle Protection